 This is how most scans will look when imported to RayWare: jagged along the edges and no depth in the 3d rendering of the scan.
 It is important to understand that proper STL models have to be "watertight" - meaning that all surfaces of the model connect to another surface with no undefined holes/edges.
 When you see an area with a striped pink or black pattern, that's meshmixer telling you that you're looking at the backside of a model as opposed to a surface of it - you should never see this shading on models that are ready to print.

-In RayWare you can easily spot models like this because the area that is shaded in MeshmMixer is see-through (see below).
+In RayWare you can easily spot models like this because the area that is shaded in MeshmMixer is see-through or black (see below).
+Rayware 2.x versions will show a thumbs down when it detects unrepaired or damaged scans being imported.

 There are several similar workflows you can use to repair these models.
 Here I am going to explain the simplest method that works on the most popular scanners we see on the market (Trios, Itero, Carestream, Cerec, etc., all will work with this method).
 There are great resources on Youtube and Facebook to see workflows others have developed.